Bleccin/Capstone-Project---Linux-Administration-and-Shell-Scripting/README.md

 Create IAM Users:
 3. I created a function called "create_iam_users" to create new IAM users.
 4. I defined a Loop to go through the array and create IAM users for all the usernames on the list.
+5. I placed an if statement within the loop to check if the name already exists before creating the name.
+I will only create a new user where the username doe not exist.

 Create IAM Group:
-5. I created a function called "create_iam_group" for the creating an IAM group named "Admin".
+6. I created a function called "create_iam_group" for the creating an IAM group named "Admin".
+7. I placed an if statement in the function to check if the group already exists.
+The admin group will only be created if it does not exist already.

 Attach Administrative policy to Group:
-6. I created a function named "attach_admin_policy_to_group" to attach administrative policy to the group.
+8. I created a function named "attach_admin_policy_to_group" to attach administrative policy to the group.
+9. I added an if statement to verify if the group already have the administrative policy attached.
+It should only attach the policy when the group does not have an existing administrative policy.

 Assign users to the admin Group:
-7. I created a function named "assign_users_to_group" to assign all the created users to the admin group.
+10. I created a function named "assign_users_to_group" to assign all the created users to the admin group.
-8. I created a for loop to loop through the array of users I created earlier and add them to the admin group.
+11. I created a for loop to loop through the array of users I created earlier and add them to the admin group.
+12. I added an if statement to check if the users have already been added to the group.
+The users should only be added to the group when they are not already present in it.

 Finally I called all the functions I created at the end of the script.